 Schedule a dress rehearsal

 Given the unique nature of the event, anticipating what would be needed in advance was extremely difficult.
-With so much riding on the few days Maarten would be in the water, the team needed a way to get a better picture of issues that could arise during the actual event.
+With so much riding on the few days, Maarten would be in the water, the team needed a way to get a better picture of issues that could arise during the actual event.
 Before starting the official race, Ronald and his team decided to set up a ‘dress rehearsal’ during which Maarten swam along Amsterdam’s famous Amstel River.
-Not only did this bring greater publicity to what Maarten was trying to achieve, it also allowed the PR team to identify possible gaps before the actual event took place.
+Not only did this bring greater publicity to what Maarten was trying to achieve, but it also allowed the PR team to identify possible gaps before the actual event took place.

 In PR, practice doesn’t necessarily make perfect, but it can certainly help to navigate some potential problems ahead of time.

 One thing the team learned from the dress rehearsal was that the strongest tactic for getting this story out would be through visual storytelling.
 The photos they took of Maarten swimming past the famous Amstel hotel with supporters (including other cancer survivors) cheering him on would be essential to truly communicate the significance of this story to the public.
 To get the best shots and live updates on the scene the PR team would have to be stationed on boats following Maarten’s progress.
 With this in mind, Ronald’s team decided to create their own online newsroom where they could publish photos, videos, updates, news releases, and maps instantly.